balena-io/debugging-masterclass/README.md

 There are some very simple tests that can be carried out to see if most of the network requirements are satisfied:

-* `curl` to the API (`curl https://api.balena-cloud.com/ping`) and VPN (`curl https://vpn.balena-cloud.com/ping`) endpoints to see if a connection is attempted (in the latter case, you'll get an error, but shouldn't get a 'Not found' or 'Timeout' error)
+- `curl` to the API (`curl https://api.balena-cloud.com/ping`) and VPN (`curl https://cloudlink.balena-cloud.com/ping` or `curl https://vpn.balena-cloud.com/ping`) endpoints to see if a connection is attempted (in the latter case, you'll get an error, but shouldn't get a 'Not found' or 'Timeout' error)
-* Check `chronyd.service` to see when it last updated
+- Check `chronyd.service` to see when it last updated
-* Ensure that DNS is working (again a `curl` to the API endpoint will show if name resolution is working or not)
+- Ensure that DNS is working (again a `curl` to the API endpoint will show if name resolution is working or not)
-* Ensure that the registry endpoint is not blocked.
+- Ensure that the registry endpoint is not blocked.
 This will exhibit as the Supervisor being unable to instruct balenaEngine to pull a release's service images.
 A manual attempt at `balena pull <imageDetails>` should allow you to see whether any connection is made, or whether it timeouts/ disconnects.

 ##### 6.4.1 Deep Packet Inspection